tsao100/AME-SRE/README.md

 # Hiew - SRE

 I install the iDOS 2 in my iPad mini 4.
-And discovered that Ctrl - F1 was occupied by the Keyboard mapper function, therefore, I try to trace the assembly code of Hiew.
+And discovered that Ctrl+F1 was occupied by the Keyboard mapper function which was the 16/32 bit togle hot key in HIEW, therefore, I try to trace the assembly code of Hiew 6.11 to change the Hot key as Shift+F1.
 The procedure is:

   1. Check if the file was packed: Yes, packed by Pklite Pro, which will be unexractable.
   1.